christensenjairus/ClusterCreator/README.md

 ```bash
 ./powerctl_pool.sh [--start|--shutdown|--pause|--resume|--hibernate|--stop] <POOL_NAME> [--timeout <timeout_in_seconds>]
 ```
 This will perform QEMU power control functions for the VMs in the specified pool.
 The timeout is optional, only applied for start/stop/shutdown, and defaults to 600 seconds.
-Pools are in all-caps.
 Requires the qemu-guest-agent to be running in the VM.

 ### Run bash commands on ansible host groups
 ```bash